apache/arrow/docs/source/cpp/datatypes.rst

 -----------

 Writing code that can handle concrete :class:`arrow::DataType` subclasses would be verbose, if it weren't for type traits.
-Similar to the type traits provided in `std::type_traits <https://en.cppreference.com/w/cpp/header/type_traits>`_, Arrow's type traits map the Arrow data types to the specialized array, scalar, builder, and other associated types.
+Arrow's type traits map the Arrow data types to the specialized array, scalar, builder, and other associated types.
 For example, the Boolean type has traits:

 .. code-block:: cpp